United States Department of Energy

 II.
 Stage 2: Short Full Applications

-The anticipated deadline for Concept Papers is January 21, 2022, no later than 11:59 pm (ET).
-Uploaded instructions to write Concept Paper must be followed.
-Stage 2 will open on December 17, 2021.
+The anticipated deadline for Concept Papers is February 9, 2022, 12 pm (ET).
+Concept Paper template and instructions must be followed.

 Alignment with National Goals